Florida hires forensic engineering firm to investigate deadly fall from tower ride - NewsBreak

 Tyre Sampson, 14, fell to his death last Thursday from the FreeFall drop tower ride at Orlando’s ICON Park.
 The ride stands at 430 feet and bills itself as the “world’s tallest freestanding drop tower.”

-The Department of Agriculture and Consumer Services, which regulates amusement park rides in Florida, is investigating the teen’s death and sent inspectors to the attraction last week.Dollywood temporarily closes ride after deadly Florida accident
+The Department of Agriculture and Consumer Services, which regulates amusement park rides in Florida, is investigating the teen’s death and sent inspectors to the attraction last week.Orlando FreeFall manual shows teen exceeded weight limit

 Fried provided an update on the investigation and discussed the amusement ride regulatory program at a press conference Friday.